AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/launching-optimization.md

 Default value: 2.

 Sets the number of MPI processes to use for the Benders decomposition.
-This option only has an effect when `-m` is set to `benders` or `benders_by_batch`.
+This option only has an effect when `-m` is set to `benders` or `adequacy_criterion`.

 #### `--antares-n-cpu`